 The last sub-group showing polynya features is the b2 of the PCA.
-In this group station 20 of ROME 1 matched the features of the early summer polynya stations, despite the fact that it was ice-free for a shorter time than the others.
+In this group station 20 of ROME 1 the features of the early summer polynya stations were matched, despite the fact that it was ice-free for a shorter time than the others.
 Horizontal advection of POM from the adjacent areas could have provided the concentrations we found (Rigual-Hernández et al., 2015).
 The heavier ice-influence could have favoured the accumulation and persistence of sympagic-derived materials, as indicated by the rather high surface chlorophyll-a concentrations.

-4.2 Caloric value of summer POM
+412 4.2 Caloric value of summer POM

-The plotting of the POC with the POM caloric value (Fig. 9) provides information on the energy potentially provided to heterotrophic consumers by the POM.
+The plotting of the POC with the POM caloric value (Fig. 9) provides information on the energy potentiallyprovided to heterotrophic consumers by the POM.

-The ROME stations that qualitatively resemble the spring and early-summer features of the polynya were those of ROME 2.
-Actually, these stations experienced real polynya environmental conditions, being next to the TNB polynya.
-The ROME 2 stations, in fact, had low caloric values in the entire water column, although, from a quantitative point of view, some of them in the UML had similar features to the richer coastal areas (sub-group a2 of Fig 8).
-Low current velocities and a peculiar physical structure of the water column of ROME 2 favoured subsurface summer blooming.
-Furthermore, the elevated pigment concentrations also extended deeper in the water column, indicating that phytoplanktonic colonies were slowly sinking in the relatively non-turbulent water.
-This physical quietude allowed the POM to sink while maintaining the same caloric content of the mixed layer, as previously found for the coastal TNB (Fabiano et al., 1996), when the caloric value was on average 5.33 Kcal/g.
-Actually, this is not very high, due to the high contribution of carbohydrates that have the lowest caloric value among the three biochemical components.
-We observed that in ROME 2 the chlorophyll-a was associated with carbonaceous POM (it correlated positively to the POC/PN ratio), therefore in this area the freshly-produced summer POM had different features, namely a lower trophic value, than the offshore area.
+415 The ROME stations that resemble the spring and early-summer features of the polynya were those of 416 ROME 2.
+Actually, these stations experienced real polynya environmental conditions, being next to the TNB 417 polynya.
+The ROME 2 stations had low caloric values in the entire water column, although, from a 418 quantitative point of view, some of them in the UML had similar features to the richer coastal areas (sub-419 group a2 of Fig 8).
+In the entire water column, POM maintained the same caloric content of the mixed 420 layer, as previously found for the coastal TNB (Fabiano et al., 1996), when the caloric value was on average 421 5.33 Kcal/g.
+This is not really very high, due to the high contribution of carbohydrates that have the lowest 422 caloric value among the three biochemical components.
+We observed that in ROME 2 the chlorophyll-a was 423 associated with carbonaceous POM (it correlated positively to the POC/PON ratio), therefore in this area the freshly-produced summer POM had different features, namely a lower trophic value, than the offshorearea.

-4.3 Hydrolysable proteins and carbohydrates of summer POM
+427 4.3 Hydrolysable proteins and carbohydrates of summer POM